 The Director of International Studies and the FYE Student Mentor Director report to the Associate Dean of the Faculty.

-In addition to the Dean of the College / Dean of the Faculty, six Administrative Officers are appointed by the Board of Trustees upon the recommendation of the President: Vice President for Finance and Administration / Treasurer, Vice President for College Advancement, Vice President for Student Life / Dean of Students, Legal Counsel / General Secretary, Vice President for Information Management, and Vice President for Enrollment Management.
-The Director of Athletics, the Director of Communications, and the Director of the Office of the President also report to the President.
+In addition to the Dean of the College / Dean of the Faculty, six Administrative Officers are appointed by the Board of Trustees upon the recommendation of the President: Vice President for Finance and Administration / Treasurer, Vice President for College Advancement, Vice President for Student Life / Dean of Students, Vice President for Information Management, and Vice President for Enrollment Management.
+The Director of Athletics, the Director of Communications, and the Presiden'ts Chief of Staff also report to the President.

-The Administrative Officers appointed by the Board of Trustees, the Director of the Office of the President, and other directors or officers designated by the President (as, for example, the Director of Athletics and the Director of Communications) constitute the Senior Staff, often known at other institutions as the President’s Cabinet.
-The Senior Staff meets at the discretion of the President, usually twice each Block, in order to advise the President, consult with the President on major policy decisions, share information important to the operation of the College, and discuss issues affecting the College’s well-being and future direction.
+The Administrative Officers appointed by the Board of Trustees, the President's Chief of Staff, and other directors or officers designated by the President (as, for example, the Director of Athletics and the Director of Communications) constitute the President’s Cabinet.
+The President's Cabinet meets at the discretion of the President, usually twice each Block, in order to advise the President, consult with the President on major policy decisions, share information important to the operation of the College, and discuss issues affecting the College’s well-being and future direction.

-Organization charts of Colorado College, its divisions and offices, are available in the Offices of the President and Legal Counsel.
+Organization charts of Colorado College, its divisions and offices, are available in Human Resources.